y2737924daohegua/corber/pages/workflow/hooks.md

 };
 ```

-Above we returned a promise so Ember Cordova and EmberCLI will wait for our promise to settle before beginning the build.
+Above we returned a promise so corber and EmberCLI will wait for our promise to settle before beginning the build.
 If the promise is rejected the build is prevented from continuing (*plan accordingly for any cleanup required in your hooks when rejecting returned promises or throwing Errors*).

-The Ember Cordova "afterBuild" hook will run afterwards.
+The corber "afterBuild" hook will run afterwards.
 This could be used to restore the backed up original version for "app/index.html" by creating a file at `ember-cordova/hooks/afterBuild.js`:

 ```javascript
 /* jshint node: true */